 Her personal interests include running, reading science fiction, cats, and renovating her house with her wife, Andi.

 Spookyhill has a special spot in their hearts as it refers to a small cottage on the shores of Lake Winnipeg.
 Andi spent many of her most special childhood summers there.
 Diane built a flagpole there from which they flew the flag of Iceland whenever we were in residence.
-The post sign still exists and adorns the from of their house here in Medicine Hat, AB.
+The post sign still exists and adorns the front of their house here in Medicine Hat, AB.